1955 Speedway National League Division Two

 The 1955 National League Division Two was the tenth post-war season of the second tier of motorcycle speedway in Great Britain.

 Summary

 The only change in the list of teams that finished the previous season was the replacement of Motherwell Eagles with Weymouth Scorchers.
 Poole Pirates won the title.

-Weymouth Scorchers withdrew after 7 league fixtures, Bristol Bulldogs withdrew after 14.
+Weymouth Scorchers withdrew after 7 league fixtures, Bristol Bulldogs withdrew after 14 after the Bulldogs promoter George Allen pulled the plug on the team citing poor attendances.